Title: The Vanishing Man

 Plot to Story Development

-First things first, I never saw the red herrings and the twists coming.
+First things first, I never saw the twists coming.
 One after the other, Finch surely knows how to pique his reader’s curiosity. 🙂 I will not talk about the Dorset family secret because it would totally ruin the story for those who haven’t read it.
 But believe me, the ‘secret’ is mind-blowing!

 As I was reading through, it felt like a movie playing in my head.
 Be it the scenes or the tension, everything was perfectly described.
 I could see Jeremy Brett playing the role of Charles Lenox.